Ways to promote a book in only a few minutes

 Find your three best-performing blog articles and place your book cover image as a text-wrapped ad, with a link to Amazon, or use a universal link to all your book retailers.

 11. Find three high traffic book, writing or publishing blogs and write an article

 Make contact and ask if you can write an article for them.

-Many sites have a Write For Us page, so keep your eyes open for opportunities to promote your writing to a much wider audience.
+Many sites have a Write For Us or guest posting page, so keep your eyes open for opportunities to promote your writing to a much wider audience.

 Tip!
 In fact, some writers don’t even bother with having their own blog, because having articles published on popular sites brings far more traffic, readers and importantly, social shares.

 12. Set up a free ebook promotion

 It’s a lottery, but hopefully, someone will read your free books and be kind enough to post a review.
 Online book clubs often use free ebooks, so it’s worth a try.

 On this point, I discovered I had a new book review today, which I think came by way of a free Kindle copy of an ebook I last offered for free over a year ago.
 Now that is long-term book promotion!

 13. Is your book cover absolutely fabulous and eye-catching?

 Now, be brutally honest with yourself, or better, ask people what they think.
 If you don’t have a top-shelf killer book cover, take a few minutes to search for a reputable book cover designer and get one.

 14. Buy affordable long-term book promotion